AaronEshbach/mongo-fsharp-driver-prototype/README.md

 MongoDB F# Driver Prototype
 ===========================

-This is a prototype MongoDB driver written for F#.
-The goal of this driver is to make using MongoDB from F# more natural by defining new ways to express database/collection operations that are idiomatic to the language.
+This is a continuation of the development on a prototype MongoDB driver written for F#.
+The original project was never advanced beyond a POC, but it did establish a pattern from using MongoDB from F# more natural by defining new ways to express database/collection operations that are idiomatic to the language.
+As such, this fork is intended to carry on that work and provide a stable version of the library that can ultimately be used in a Production system.

-#### Special Notes
+#### Note

-The API and implementation are currently subject to change at any time.
+The API and implementation are still in early development and may change.
-You **must not** use this driver in production, as it is still under development and is in no way supported by MongoDB, Inc.
+You probably won't want use this driver in production, as it has not been tested and is in no way supported by MongoDB, Inc.

-We absolutely encourage you to experiment with it and provide us feedback on the API, design, and implementation.
-Bug reports and suggestions for improvements are welcomed, as are pull requests.

 Dependencies
 ------------